 Teen Adolescent Therapy in Boulder, Fort Collins, Broomfield, Longmont

 Are you a parent of a teenage daughter who wonders if your child’s behavior is related to “normal” teenage growing pains, or are you worried there is something wrong?
 Does your daughter seem withdrawn?
 Does she spend more time on her phone than with her family?
 Does she have big emotions and have a hard time talking about them?
 Does she seem unsatisfied or critical with her changing body?
 Are you having a hard time communicating with her?

 You are not alone.
 Most parents of teenage girls struggle with the “teenage years.”
-You want to support your daughter in growing into a confident and empowered young women, but at times you don’t know how.
+You want to support your daughter in growing into a confident and empowered young woman, but at times you don’t know how.
 If you are a father, perhaps you feel helpless in the lack of experience and knowledge that stems from raising a child of the opposite gender.
-And if you are a mother, perhaps you have your own struggles with the pressure of being a woman in our culture, and are not sure how to model ‘self love’.
+And if you are a mother, perhaps you have your own struggles with the pressure of being a woman in our culture, and are not sure how to model ‘self-love’.